hangforever/hangzone-frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+- TODO: find out how this works, lol

+## Deployments

+### `firebase deploy`

+This will build any assets necessary and then upload them to firebase.

+## Other scripts

 ### `yarn build`